spotananthu/MAKE-A-TON_2023/README.md

 ● There’s a high chance of short circuit, overloading, overcharging in EVs.
 To provide protection to EVs, we include emergency turn off system.
 If such a fault is detected, the entire system will be turned off and only be turned on after rectifying the issue manually.

+SOFTWARE

+Web app to monitor the real time data using MERN Stack.
+Realtime Data including Voltage, Current, Resistance and Temperature of Battery from h/w is displayed in Dashboard.